-4 credit points.
-Prerequisites: 14.002, 35.704, 35.842, 35.866.
+4 credit points; compulsory.
+Prerequisites: 35.704, 35.832 or 35.842.

-Corporate strategy and the overall general management of an enterprise in the building and development industry, derivation of policy by top management together with planning of policy implementation.
+Corporate strategy and the overall general management of an enterprise in the building and development industry, derivation of policy by top management together with planning of policy implementation; tax planning.
 There is an integration and application of knowledge acquired in previous and concurrent courses.
 By using case studies students appraise the present position and future prospects of enterprises in the building industry; assess potential risks and opportunities; plan the human and physical resources and activities of the enterprises required to achieve corporate objectives.

-35.708 Management VIII (Marketing & Finance)
+35.708 Management VIII (Marketing) S2 L2T1

 4 credit points.
-Prerequisites: 14.002, 35.704, 35.842, 35.866.
+Prerequisites: 35.704, 35.832 or 35.842.

-Finance and marketing for builders and developers in the Australian and Pacific environment with particular emphasis on the marketing mix, the relationship between a marketing system and its environment, development of marketing, tactics and strategy, market segmentation and the buyer decision process together with the nature of financial management; the business environment; financial analysis; planning and control; capital investment decisions; organization of the financial structure; operating and working capital management; growth and development; and the causes and prevention of financial instability and failure.
+Marketing for builders and developers in the Australian and Pacific environment with particular emphasis on the marketing mix, the relationship between a marketing system and its environment, development of marketing, tactics and strategy, market segmentation and the buyer decision process.